joao-frohlich/cpython/Doc/c-api/tuple.rst

    :c:func:`PyTuple_SET_ITEM`, this should only be used to fill in brand new instances.

-   Bounds checking is performed as an assertion if Python is built in :ref:`debug mode <debug-build>` or :option:`with assertions <--with-assertions>`.

    .. note::

       This function "steals" a reference to *o*.